 Project: Social learning during ontogeny

-Do pups follow their mothers on first foraging flights?
+Do pups follow their mothers on foraging flights?

-Following their mothers during first foraging flights should represent a valuable option for juveniles to socially learn about foraging, e.g. where to find resource rich foraging patches.
+Following their mothers during foraging flights should represent a valuable option for juveniles to socially learn about foraging, e.g., where to find resource-rich foraging patches.
 However, explicit tests are scarce, and evidence for communal or independent foraging of mother-pup pairs in some species is mainly based on partially anecdotal reports with rather vague methods.

 Project: Social learning during ontogeny